DogcraftNet/DogcraftPlugins/Dogcraft-Claims.md

 - **Block locks** — Lock individual chests, doors, and other blocks independently of claims.
 Supports named player groups for shared access.
 - **Admin claims** — Server-owned claims with no block cost, separate from player claims.
 - **Subdivisions** — Split a claim into sub-claims with different trust settings per section.
+- **Claim rentals** — List subclaims for rent; renters get full owner-level access until the rental expires.
+Auto-renewal, 30-day unlist grace period, and prorated refunds.
 - **Claim flags** — Per-claim toggles for PvP, mob spawning, fire spread, explosions, and lock restriction.
 - **Claim block economy** — Players earn blocks over time, purchase them with currency, or receive admin grants.
 - **Proximity warnings** — Alerts players and staff when a new claim is created too close to an existing one.
 - **Tiered staff bypass** — Container tier for inspecting grief reports, Owner tier for full access.
 Resets on login.
 - **Claim visualization** — Gold block corners and glowstone edges shown via block packets when holding the inspection or claim tool.
+- **Auto-updating configs** — New config options and messages are merged into your on-disk files on startup; obsolete keys are flagged but preserved.

 ## Requirements